 I’d followed Sarah’s blog for a while and very much appreciated the content, but I didn’t think I could bring myself to pay for nutrition coaching (it felt very glutinous).
 Then my friend suggested I could either pay for a mountain of tests or work with a nutritionist that experienced similar gut issues AND was a runner.
 Once I heard that rationalization I was sold.

-Back when I trained for my first marathon I used to reward myself after the long runs with a box of Kraft macaroni and cheese and a pint of Ben and Jerry’s.
-What a cruel reward for my body.
-I didn’t enjoy the training and only wanted to cross the finish line.
+Back when I trained for my first marathon I used to reward myself after the long runs with a box of Kraft macaroni and cheese and a pint of Ben and Jerry’s – which didn’t make me feel good.
+What a cruel reward for my body – yet I was unable to connect my poor training and lack of recovery to my nutritional habits.
+I didn’t enjoy that training and just wanted to cross the finish line.
 I ran that marathon, but I struggled with a tight IT band and low iron – and knew I wanted a different experience next time.

 When we first started working together, I was very concerned about not being satiated during training and Sarah’s plan addressed that immediately.
 I learned to love the food preparation part of my week and took advantage of the early morning long run prep hours to make smoothies and dressings.
-The recipes were amazingly tasty and surprisingly easy to make with a little planning.
+Her recipes are amazingly tasty and surprisingly easy to make with a little planning.

 My health greatly improved (my blood work improved dramatically, my cholesterol levels were finally normal – I have never had my blood work tested where my cholesterol was normal – it has always been high) and my gut issues improved dramatically.
 I am still working on my guts, but I can tell that I am healing and improving.
 I am also much more aware what foods negatively affect me.